iescandon/tailwind-css-101/README.md

 - **`config()`**: This function allows you to access and modify any part of the `tailwind.config.js` file, such as the list of available classes, the prefixes used for variants, or the paths for custom plugins.
 ```
-// use value - CSS
+// Accesses value
 .btn-primary {
   background-color: config('theme.colors.blue.500');
 }

-// access value
 const redColor = config('theme.colors.primary.100');

-// set value in your tailwind.config.js file at runtime.
+// Sets value in your tailwind.config.js file at runtime
 config('theme.fontSize.xl', '1.5rem');

-// dynamically generate values
+// Dynamically generate values
 <div class="bg-{{config('colors.primary.500')}} text-{{config('fontWeights.bold')}} p-4">
   <h1 class="text-{{config('textSizes.2xl')}}">{{config('appName')}}</h1>
   <p class="text-{{config('textColors.gray.600')}}">{{config('appDescription')}}</p>